 "Even if a child is young it is important for him or her to express their feelings of loss."
 TRUE

-Sometimes parents think they will make their children feel worst if they talk to him or her about their feelings of grief.
+Sometimes parents think they will make their children feel worse if they talk to him or her about their feelings of grief.
 Children may not fully understand everything that is going on but it is important for them to express feelings of loss especially to their parent(s).
-Here are some ways to help them to share their feelings:
+Here are some parenting tips to help kids share their feelings:

-- Draw pictures or use stuff animals and even sock puppets to help your child express their feelings of loss.
-They can use the objects to share their feelings.
+- Draw pictures or use stuffed animals and even sock puppets to help your child express their feelings of loss.
+Kids can use the objects to share their feelings.

-- Share stories of past happy experiences that use to occurred to encourage healing.
+- Share stories of past happy experiences to encourage healing.

-- Read an age appropriate books with your child about lost and discuss it.
+- Read an age appropriate book with your child about loss and discuss it.

 - Offer opportunities for your child to share their feelings.

-- Be available to spend time quantity and quality time with your child.
+- Be available to spend quality time with your child.

 - Use patience whenever possible and don't be afraid to share your feelings.

-- Seek professional help if certain feelings (shock, denial, anger, guilt, depression, loneliness or hope) get too overwhelming for you and your child.
+- Seek professional help if certain feelings or behavior (shock, denial, anger, guilt, depression, loneliness or hope) get too overwhelming for you and your child.

-- Allow your child to be involved in making up new routines and keep old ones.
+- Allow your child to be involved in making up new routines and keeping old ones.